jgrillo/zoonomia/README.md

 ## Zoonomia

-Zoonomia is a library for performing multi-objective evolutionary optimization of graph structures.
+Zoonomia is a library for multi-objective strongly typed genetic programming.
 The aim is to unify some ideas from various sub-fields of evolutionary optimization under a simple yet sufficiently expressive API.

-### Installation

-TBD

-### Usage example

-TBD

-### Further reading

-For more information about Genetic Programming see

-TBD

-For more information about the Non-dominated Sorting Genetic Algorithm see

-TBD

-For more detailed API documentation see

-TBD

-### Related projects

-TBD
+At this stage this project is much more an autodidactic exploration of this kind of system than a "stable",  "performant", or "useful" artifact.
+Everything here is subject to change, there are no guarantees.